reshinto/algo-patterns/01binarySearch/readme.md

 ### Implementation
 - good thing with this approach is that we don't have to modify the while loop logic in the vanilla binary search from the last module, besides introducing a variable
 ### Javascript
+- record it somewhere and then discard it solution
 ```javascript
 function findBoundary(arr) {
   let left = 0;